Atmospheric influence on VHF Radio Propagation

 The sub-parts (b) and (c) in the above illustration clarify the above concept further.
 Although the signals approaching the boundary at shallow angles will not crossover, the higher angle signals will manage to crossover.
 This phenomenon gives rise to some of the issues that we might face.

 - Signals to-and-fro between LEO satellites and earth stations often get drastically degraded during strong Tropospheric ducting conditions.
-This happens when the satellites are low angles near the horizon because the signals find it very difficult to cross over to the other side of the inversion boundary.
+This happens when the satellites are at low angles near the horizon because the signals find it very difficult to cross over to the other side of the inversion boundary.

-- Communication between a ground station and an aeronautical asset (aircraft) at a long distance and at high altitude may become difficult and might get disrupted due to ducting effects.
+- Communication between a ground station and an aeronautical asset (aircraft) at a long distance and at a high altitude may become difficult and might get disrupted due to ducting effects.
 The communication range might get reduced and the SNR might become poor.

 - Radar acquisition and detection range might get reduced due to high attenuation of signals penetrating the inversion boundary.
 The position accuracy of the Radar object might also get compromised due to the bending of Radar signals while penetrating the boundary layer.
 Furthermore, the Radar noise floor might also get elevated resulting in additional clutter and detection anomalies.